Adriatique: 2009–2011: Formation and Early Releases

-Adriatique are also signed to Diynamic and Afterlife (Tale Of Us’ label).
-Their debut and only full-length studio album to date, "Nude," was released on Tuesday, 11 September 2018, under the Afterlife label.
-This album marked a milestone in Adriatique's career, expanding their musical style and receiving critical acclaim.
-Past releases include EPs for Cityfox and Culprit, as well as remixes for Moby, DJ Hell, M.A.N.D.Y, Marc Romboy, and Stephan Bodzin.
+Adriatique also signed with the labels Diynamic and Afterlife (the label founded by Tale Of Us).
+Their debut album and, to date, only full-length studio album, Nude, was released on September 11, 2018, through Afterlife.
+The album represented a milestone in the duo’s career, expanding their musical style and receiving critical acclaim.

+Previous works include EPs released through the Cityfox and Culprit labels, as well as remixes for Moby, DJ Hell, M.A.N.D.Y., Marc Romboy, and Stephan Bodzin.